by Rob Shaul

 1. Let the athlete figure it out.

 Don’t over-explain.
 Demonstrate the exercise once without talking, explain the steps while doing another rep, then demonstrating it again without talking.
 Then get out of the way and let the athletes get to work.
-Chances are most will just “get” it, and you can focus extra coaching on the one or two don’t.
-And often, these one or two will end up looking around at the others, and “figuring it out,” in short time.
+Chances are most will just “get” it, and you can focus extra coaching on the one or two who don’t.
+And often, these one or two will end up looking around at the others, and “figure it out,” in short time.
 In our experience, new coaches severely “over coach” and it get’s in the way of training.

 2. The greatest exercise ever, isn’t, if the athletes can’t do it.

 Every coach and has his or her favorite exercise, but often, these “best exercises ever” are hard to learn or require technique or flexibility many athletes struggle with.
 Examples include the Snatch, Jerk, Kettlebell Snatch, Dead Lift, Turkish Get up, Overhead Squat and Power Clean.
 These are all great exercises, but when 6 of the 10 soldiers you’re working with lack the shoulder flexibility for the overhead squat, it’s a signal to switch exercises.
 Likewise, when the professional skiers you’re working with are banging the crap out of their forearms trying to learn the kettlebell snatch, it’s not worth it.
 Never fall in love with one exercise or piece of equipment.

 3. Confusion is a coach problem, not an athlete problem.

 If you have to explain a bunch of details and minutia about a session, leaving your athletes no more clear about the execution or point, that’s your problem, not theirs.
 Make the session simpler.